John 5 (guitarist): 1987–1995: Early career

-Lowery started his career as a session guitarist having moved to Los Angeles from Michigan at age 17.
-His first band in L.A. was Alligator Soup, which led to an important meeting with Rudy Sarzo from Whitesnake who recruited Lowery for his band Sun King giving him his first real bit of exposure.
-This also saw him meeting producer Bob Marlette, who has worked with, among others, Tracy Chapman, Alice Cooper, Rob Halford and Black Sabbath.
+Lowery started his career as a session guitarist, having moved to Los Angeles from Michigan at age 17.
+His first band in L.A. was Alligator Soup.
+This led to an important meeting with Rudy Sarzo from Whitesnake, who recruited Lowery for his band Sun King, giving him his first real exposure.

-Lowery began working on numerous projects with Marlette including television show soundtracks, movie soundtracks including Speed 2: Cruise Control, and commercials and infomercials.
-This in turn saw Lowery being picked to play with Lita Ford, opening up for Kiss.
-He started another long time friendship with the various Kiss members, including a close friendship with Paul Stanley which resulted in his guesting on Stanley's Live to Win album.
+Lowery began working on numerous projects with producer Bob Marlette, including television show soundtracks and the film Speed 2: Cruise Control, as well as commercials and infomercials.
+Lowery was hired by Lita Ford to join her opening for Kiss.
+He started another long friendship with the various Kiss members, including a close friendship with Paul Stanley which resulted in his guesting on Stanley's Live to Win album.

-Lowery's next role saw him working with Randy Castillo, in the short-lived projects Bone Angels and Red Square Black, who issued the Square EP via Zoo/BMG.
-The band disbanded when Lowery was picked to play with k.d. lang on tour.
+Lowery then worked with Randy Castillo in the short-lived projects Bone Angels and Red Square Black, who issued the Square EP via Zoo/BMG.
+This stopped when Lowery was picked to play with k.d. lang on tour.

 1996–1998: 2wo

-In 1996, Lowery heard that Marilyn Manson was looking for a guitarist and attempted to cold-call the studio Manson was working with to request an audition, but was hung up on, as the guitarist role had already been given to Zim Zum.
-Lowery teamed up with then-former Judas Priest frontman Rob Halford, along with Sid Riggs (drums), James Woolley (keyboards), and Ray Riendeau (bass) to work on an industrial metal-inspired album, under the band name of 2wo (Two).
-The subsequent album (Voyeurs) was recorded at Trent Reznor's New Orleans studio and was released on Reznor's Nothing Records label, under the parent company Interscope Records (Universal).
-The album was not a commercial hit but did produce one video, made by director Chi Chi Larue, for the first single "I am a Pig".
-It featured some S&M scenes and so was not widely broadcast, but the video was not banned as has been previously rumored.
-The band embarked on a world tour and were part of the Ozzfest lineup, but the tour was pulled and 2wo disbanded.
+Lowery teamed up with former Judas Priest frontman Rob Halford, along with Sid Riggs (drums), James Woolley (keyboards), and Ray Riendeau (bass) to work on an industrial metal-inspired album, under the band name of 2wo (Two).
+The subsequent album (Voyeurs) was recorded at Trent Reznor's New Orleans studio, and was released on Reznor's Nothing Records label, under the parent company Interscope Records (Universal).
+The album was not a commercial hit, but did produce one video, made by director Chi Chi Larue, for the first single, "I am a Pig".